Montana PBS: Statewide transmitter expansion

-Montana State University agreed to purchase both KXGN-TV in Glendive (and its associated translator network) and KYUS-TV in Miles City from The Marks Group on July 8, 2025, for $375,000, also for integration into Montana PBS; the remainder of the stations' value will be credited as a donation.
-The addition of KXGN-TV and KYUS-TV will bring over-the-air public television service to far eastern Montana for the first time; except for translators in the northeastern and southeastern parts of the state, Montana PBS did not previously have transmitters east of Billings.
+MSU agreed to purchase KXGN-TV in Glendive and KYUS-TV in Miles City from The Marks Group on July 8, 2025, for $375,000, also for integration into Montana PBS; the remainder of the stations' value was credited as a donation.
+The sale was consummated on October 22, with both stations, along with KXGN's Sidney–Fairview translator K13IG-D, joining the Montana PBS network.
+(Note: Due to the federal government shutdown, the consummation paperwork was filed on November 24, 2025.)
+The addition of KXGN-TV and KYUS-TV brought over-the-air public television service to far eastern Montana for the first time; except for translators in the northeastern and southeastern parts of the state, Montana PBS did not previously have transmitters east of Billings.